The Brain and Neuroplasticity?

 - An increased ability to adapt to changes.

-Soraya Saraswati – is a Spiritual Mentor and Yoga Therapist who supports people in awakening to live in peaceful presence.
+Soraya Saraswati – is a Mindfulness Teacher, Trauma Informed Yoga Therapist & TRE trauma release practitioner who supports people in awakening to live in peaceful presence.

 Helpful contacts if your in need of support.